Joseph Gould (Toronto politician): Politics

 Gould was a revered member of the community, a tireless fighter for the "little man" and appointed as a Queen's Counsel (QC).
 He ran for the Liberal party in the provincial St. Patrick electoral district in the June 4, 1945 Ontario general election, placing second to Progressive Conservative Kelso Roberts.
 In 1950, he was elected as an Alderman, representing Ward 5 in the old City of Toronto.
 He represented Ward 5 until 1955.
 In the 1959 Ontario general election, he ran for the Liberal Party again, this time in the Bracondale electoral district, which was near Ward 5.
 He defeated the incumbent MPP, Progressive Conservative Arthur Frost, and would remain the MPP for this district until his death in 1965.
 Gould was a candidate in the 1964 Ontario Liberal leadership convention.
 His candidacy was supported by Paul Hellyer who represented part of Gould's riding in the House of Commons of Canada.

 Death

-When Gould died, he did so coincidentally a few hours after Frost, the man he defeated to become Bracondale's MPP.
+When Gould died, he did so coincidentally a few hours after Frost, the man he replaced to become Bracondale's MPP.
 Both men died on May 8, 1965.
-George Ben, the Liberal Party candidate that ran to succeed him, won Gould's seat in a by-election, and became that riding's last MPP, as Bracondale was abolished and redistributed into two adjacent electoral districts for the 1967 Ontario general election.
+George Ben, the Liberal Party candidate who ran to succeed him, won Gould's seat in a by-election, and became that riding's last MPP, as Bracondale was abolished and redistributed into two adjacent electoral districts for the 1967 Ontario general election.
 When he died, Gould was married to Esther Gould.
 They had three children, who were in their mid-teens to early twenties at the time of his death.